mitsuba-renderer/drjit/src/python/docstr.rst

     of four the first three are decoded and the fourth (alpha) is left linear (e.g. channel 3 is linear for a 6-channel texture).

-    A ``mip_filter`` other than ``drjit.MipFilter.Disabled`` equips the texture with a MIP pyramid for the filtered lookup methods :py:func:`eval_lod()` and :py:func:`eval_filtered()`.
-The pyramid reaches down to a single texel and is regenerated from the base level by :py:func:`set_value()` / :py:func:`set_tensor()` using a box filter that averages two texels per axis (applied in linear space for sRGB textures). ``max_aniso`` bounds the number of anisotropic taps that :py:func:`eval_filtered()` may take; the value 1 selects isotropic filtering, and values above the hardware limit of 16 raise an error.
+    A ``mip_filter`` other than :py:attr:`drjit.MipFilter.Disabled` equips the texture with a MIP pyramid for the filtered lookup methods :py:func:`eval_lod()` and :py:func:`eval_filtered()`.
+The functions
+    :py:func:`set_value()` / :py:func:`set_tensor()` regenerate it from the
+    base level using a box filter that averages two texels per axis (applied in linear space for sRGB textures).
 MIP-mapped textures cannot be ``writable``.

-    A MIP-mapped texture can additionally choose a ``mip_basis``.
-The default ``drjit.MipBasis.Standard`` treats the base image as the authoritative representation and derives the coarser levels from it, so derivatives of filtered lookups flow into the base texels.
-With ``drjit.MipBasis.Laplacian``, the texture instead stores one
-    coefficient tensor per pyramid level (see :py:func:`tensor()`), and the sampled pyramid is reconstructed from them by upsampling and summation.
+See the section on :ref:`MIP-mapped filtering
+    <texture_mipmap>` for details.

+    The ``max_aniso`` parameter only applies to MIP-mapped textures and controls the number of taps that anisotropic filtering in :py:func:`eval_filtered()` may use.
+The value 1 selects isotropic filtering, and values above the hardware limit of 16 raise an error.

+    The ``mip_basis`` parameter determines the internal representation of MIP-mapped textures.
+The default :py:attr:`drjit.MipBasis.Standard`
+    derives a standard MIP pyramid from the base image.

+    When ``mip_basis`` is set to :py:attr:`drjit.MipBasis.Laplacian`, the authoritative representation is no longer the base image but a set of per-level coefficient tensors (see :py:func:`tensor()`).
+The MIP pyramid uploaded to the GPU is then derived from these tensors by repeated upsampling and summation.
+This choice is mainly useful for workloads that perform gradient-based optimization of textures with filtered texture lookups.
+See the section on the :ref:`Laplacian basis
-    Derivatives of a lookup at level ``k`` then flow into the coefficients of level ``k`` and all coarser ones, which makes this basis an effective multiscale preconditioner for texture optimization.
-Laplacian mode requires a MIP-mapped texture with floating-point storage on a JIT backend and does not support migration (pass ``migrate=False`` when constructing from a tensor).
+    <texture_laplacian>` for additional detail.
+Laplacian mode requires a
+    MIP-mapped texture with floating-point storage on a JIT backend and does not support migration (pass ``migrate=False`` when constructing from a tensor).

 .. topic:: Texture_init_tensor